veronikabedes13/veronikabedes/README.md

 <p>
   <i>

-A fresh graduate with strong experience in providing reliable technical support.
+I am a fresh graduate with strong experience in providing reliable technical support.
 Skilled in building and maintaining software systems, I am committed to delivering superior customer service through quick and efficient solutions.
 I possess strong communication skills, work well in a team, and am ready to take on new challenges in a dynamic work environment.
 I look forward to contributing to your IT team in achieving excellence in information technology services.

   </i>
 </p>